MajhiRockzZ/odoo-extension-pack/README.md

     - Align Columns
     - Run Queries

+## Questions & Issues

+Each extension mentioned above is a separate open-source project and has its own repository.
+To make things easier, simply 🙋‍♂️ [open a issue in this repository](https://github.com/MajhiRockzZ/odoo-extension-pack/issues).
+The new issue will be triaged and redirected.

+## Want to see your extension added?

+Open a PR and I'd be happy to take a look.

 ## Team

 This extension pack is maintained by the following person(s) and a bunch of [awesome contributors](https://github.com/MajhiRockzZ/odoo-extension-pack/graphs/contributors).